kev-ang/SemReasoner/README.md

 - Javadoc for the APIs SemReasoner provides

 ## Playing around with SemReasoner
-A single SemReasoner instance with a simple demo interface is available [here](http://phd.angele.sti2.at).
+A single SemReasoner instance with a simple demo interface is available [here](http://95.217.61.50:8100/).
 It allows to provide JSON documents, rules, and a query.
 When submitting the data, a single reasoning core is initialized, the rules and the query are executed and the result returned.
 The data is not persisted in this simple demo version.

-If you are interested in commercial use and newer versions please contact us at: kevin[dot]angele[at]sti2.at